NU-DSS-The-Dapper-Squirrels/DSS-CPDP-The-Dapper-Squirrels/README.md

 ## Theme

 Misconduct analysis in terms of different locations and communities can be valuable.
-Is there over-policing in low socio-eco statues neighborhoods?
+Is there over-policing in low socio-eco status neighborhoods?
 We could compare the low-income area data with high in-come area data.
 The income of the neighbor could be a factor to influence the “victim” narrative (complaint report).
 We plan to dive deep into the relationship between location, income level, and police